June 29, 2018 10:00 am |

-In the past few months, innosabi has undergone one of the biggest changes in our company’s history: the premiere of the new product portfolio and the introduction of four different software solutions instead of one.
+In the past few months, innosabi has undergone one of the biggest changes in our company’s history: the premiere of the new product portfolio and the introduction of three different software solutions instead of one.
 The beginning of a new, exciting chapter.
 However, this change posed a very big challenge for us: how to redesign a brand architecture that has been built around a single product in recent years?
 Let us walk you through the process:

 One motif that has accompanied the innosabi brand and product presentation for a long time is aerospace and the cosmos.
 It embodies the pioneering spirit, the look into the future and the technological progress that we pursue with our corporate philosophy and our vision.
 The decision to look up names for the new software solutions from this very field was therefore rather obvious.

 A platform that looks far beyond the boundaries of ones own company.
 It helps to discover customer needs and new product ideas and therefore brings customers closer to the company.
 It makes previously hidden details visible.
 As a telescope provides us with important insights into distant galaxies and planets, innosabi telescope generates the necessary insights to drive customer oriented innovation.

 A platform that provokes ideas to spark within the company.
 It helps to ensure that suggestions for improvement are heard and can fully unfold.
 It ignites the potential of one’s own employees and makes innovation part of the corporate culture.
 As a single spark can trigger major changes, innosabi spark ensures that employee suggestions shape the company.